 Fibromyalgia is a condition which causes extreme tiredness and pain all over the body (especially in the muscles and tissues surrounding the joints).
 It is also associated with depression.
 People with fibromyalgia may also experience difficulty sleeping, muscle stiffness, headaches, irritable bowel syndrome (IBS), etc.

-The exact cause of fibromyalgia is unknown, but the following factors are believed to be involved in contributing to this disease:
+It is believed that the exact cause of fibromyalgia is still unknown, but the following factors are suspected to be involved in contributing to this disease:

 – Abnormal pain messages carried by the central nervous system caused by changes to neurotransmitters.
 It leads to extreme sensitivity to pain.
 There is an evidence of abnormal levels of pain transmitters causing nerve receptors to communicate to the brain that there is pain when there is no apparent reason for it.